Madhukar7559/OwnAuth/README.md

 # OwnAuth
 Tired of using Auth apps on your mobile ?
-Do trust MNCs like Google, Microsoft's Auth apps to secure your secret keys ?
+Do you trust MNCs like Google, Microsoft's Auth apps to secure your secret keys ?

 Worry not, this repository helps you to make your own Serverless Auth website that can be accessible anywhere in the world only by "YOU".